Professor Claire Haworth

 Dr Oliver Davis

-Oliver is Reader in Statistical Genetics at the MRC Integrative Epidemiology Unit and the School of Social and Community Medicine, University of Bristol.
+Oliver is Reader in Statistical Genetics at the MRC Integrative Epidemiology Unit and the School of Social and Community Medicine, University of Bristol, and a Fellow of the Alan Turing Institute.
 He read Natural Sciences at the University of Cambridge before studying for an MSc and PhD in statistical behavioural genetics at the MRC Social, Genetic and Developmental Psychiatry Centre, King’s College London.
 After his PhD, he was awarded a Sir Henry Wellcome Fellowship by the Wellcome Trust, spending time at the Wellcome Trust Centre for Human Genetics at the University of Oxford and the EMBL European Bioinformatics Institute near Cambridge.
 In 2013 he established his half of the Dynamic Genetics Lab at UCL Genetics Institute in London, before moving to Bristol in 2015.

 More information, including a list of Oliver’s publications, is on his University staff page.